VasylTsv/ForthX16/README.md

 Some of these are planned for extensions.

 ### Search-Order
+All Search-Order and Extension words are completely supported.
 ```
 DEFINITIONS FIND (extended) FORTH-WORDLIST GET-CURRENT GET-ORDER SEARCH-WORDLIST SET-CURRENT
 SET-ORDER WORDLIST